 What is my vow?
 I vow, in 2012, to limit my expenses to what the median family of four makes in the greater Boston metropolitan area.

 Why do this?
 Because staying connected to the daily experience of the vast majority of my fellow human beings matters to me.

 How much does a family of four make?
 About $75K.
 I guesstimate that $25K will go to taxes and, in my case, another $25K pays for housing.
 That leaves $25K for everything else: food, healthcare, transportation, etc. I suspect that I will have to cut out all discretionary spending, even purchases which until now I considered to be minor luxuries: the monthly subscription to Massage Envy, my Planet Fitness gym membership, Assouline books, groceries from Whole Foods.
 Saving will be all but impossible and any financial emergency will cause me to blow my budget.

 I suspect that taking this vow of middle class poverty will harm me in many ways.
 My health will suffer.
 My mind will deteriorate.
 My ability to solve daily problems will decline drastically since the judicious application of money is a great weapon when solving quotidian problems.
 (What is the best shaving cream?
-Buy a dozen of them, try them all, and settle on Caswell-Massey 1752.)
+Search all websites selling shaving cream, buy a dozen of them, try them all, and settle on Caswell-Massey 1752.)

 But I expect the benefits to greatly outweigh the harm.
 Reducing condescension and clearing the belief that “self worth = net worth” may be two of the greatest benefits after the ability to better connect with other humans.